eromang/DOCKER-UNI-S5-WP-MYSQL/www/meeting1/exercise3/Readme.md

 - index.html in the root folder is the starting point of the build colde
 - Folder sources contain the pre-build index.html, main.js and package.json file
 - exercise3 folder can be deployed on any the docker
+- Day-1 data is used (see e-mail exchange with me on the 28 december)

 Requirements